portive/slate-plugin/docs/guides/03-uploading-files.md

 Sometimes, we want the user to be able to use a system file picker to select the files they want to upload.
 This might be by clicking an upload file icon to open the file picker.

-Developers may also wish to have lower level access to upload specific [`File`](https://developer.mozilla.org/en-US/docs/Web/API/File) objects.
-They might use this to pick specific files to upload or upload files from a Component that generates them (maybe a Component that generates a graph for example).
+Developers may also wish to upload specific [`File`](https://developer.mozilla.org/en-US/docs/Web/API/File) objects.
+They might use this to filter specific files to upload or upload files from a Component that generates them (maybe a Component that generates a graph `png` for example).

 ## Upload from `<input type=file />`